katydecorah/remark-lint-haiku/README.md

 #### Output

 ```
-3:1-7:4: "I tried to cut to from paper" (8), it should have 7 syllables.
+3:1-7:4: "I tried to cut from my fabric" (8), it should have 7 syllables.
 ```